James H. Tumlinson, Ph.D.

 Current Graduate Students:

-Collaborating with scientists in Brazil and in S. Africa on investigations to identify an attractant for Sirex noctilio, an invasive species of woodwasp that attacks pine trees and was recently discovered in Oswego, NY.
-This research is supported by USDA, APHIS.
-Collaborating with Professor Naoki Mori, University of Kyoto, Japan, on research to determine the role of insect produced elicitors of plant defenses in the digestion and metabolic processes of the caterpillars that produce the elicitors.
-Collaborating with Dr. Baldwyn Torto, International Center for Insect Physiology and Ecology (icipe) to study African honey bees.
+Collaborating with Professor Naoki Mori and Dr. Naoko Yoshinaga, University of Kyoto, Japan, on research to determine the role of insect produced elicitors of plant defenses in the digestion and metabolic processes of the caterpillars that produce the elicitors.
+Collaborating with Dr. Baldwyn Torto, International Center for Insect Physiology and Ecology (icipe) to study interactions of mosquitoes with plants.